gabrielBlankenburg/BankingApi/README.md

 # Banking Api
 An Elxir api that supports creating accounts, withdrawals and transfers between users.
-The admin users can change user values and also access the backlog, where is possible to get periodical reports about transactions.
+The admin users can change user values and also access the backlog, where is possible to get periodical transaction reports.

 ## Technology
 - [Elixir](https://elixir-lang.org/) programming language.